Support

 Privacy FAQ

 The site is designed to be playable without an account.
-It focuses on basic analytics and local gameplay state rather than user profiles.
+It focuses on basic analytics, lightweight gameplay identifiers, and optional contact or comment submissions rather than full user profiles.

 Why mention Microsoft Clarity and Firebase here?